“PPI is one of the most imaginative research groups illuminating the dark recesses of our carceral landscape.”

 We worked with data artist Josh Begley to put the rate of incarceration for each state in the United States into the global context.
 The state of Louisiana has the highest incarceration rate in the world, but criminal justice policy in every region of this country is out of step with the rest of the world.

-This project was featured in more places than we could count, including the Washington Post Wonkblog, The Atlantic, Reason, VICE News, Newsmax, Carceral Geography blog, The Tampa Bay Times, The Clarion-Ledger, The Texas Observer, NOLA.com, and International Business Times.
+This project was featured in more places than we could count, including The Atlantic, Reason, VICE News, Newsmax, Carceral Geography blog, The Tampa Bay Times, The Clarion-Ledger, The Texas Observer, NOLA.com, and International Business Times.
 (We then updated this report in 2016, 2018, and 2021.)

 We helped Hank Green of Vlog Brothers, Kurzgesagt, and Visual.ly explain mass incarceration in under 4 very powerful minutes.
 This video has more than 1.3 million views, and inspired an important follow up video from Hank's brother, John Green.

 We worked with Josh Begley to create this info graphic showing that the states that bar the most people from the polls are likely to be the same states that cast the deciding vote for president in the 2012 election.
-This graphic appeared in the Richmond Times-Dispatch, Mother Jones, Solitary Watch, Prison Photography, and Firedoglake.
+This graphic appeared in the Richmond Times-Dispatch, Mother Jones, Solitary Watch, and Prison Photography.

 Prison Map (2012)

-Paul Rucker’s installation, Proliferation, inspired by the map of U.S. Prison Proliferation, 1900-2000 by PPI’s Rose Heyer is an animated history of prison construction in the United States set to an original score.
+Paul Rucker’s installation, Proliferation, inspired by the map of U.S. Prison Proliferation, 1900-2000 by the Prison Policy Initiative’s Rose Heyer is an animated history of prison construction in the United States set to an original score.
 Peter Wagner was invited to write about prison-based gerrymandering for the liner notes of the DVD.
-This video was featured in The Washington Post, Prison Photography, CityArts Magazine, Of Note magazine, and in Paul's TEDxBerkeley talk.
+This video was featured in The Washington Post, Prison Photography, artnet news, Of Note magazine, and in Paul's TEDxBerkeley talk.